 *This story was also included in ‘The Five Boroughs’ project.

-Watch the video and enjoy the London song inspired by this tale, ‘Fruit Of A Wicked Plant’.
+Watch the video and enjoy the song ‘O’ Eliza’.